Working at height in Whitstable

 The Whitstable building portfolio

 What we test on a typical Whitstable engagement reflects the wider commercial geography of the town.
-On the ground we cover coastal hospitality and tourism (Whitstable harbour, seafront), retail and high-street commercial, and light industrial alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+On the ground we cover coastal hospitality and tourism (Whitstable harbour, seafront), retail and high-street commercial, and light industrial alongside the wider council, schools, and conservation-area estate of the area.
+The defining inspection pattern across this mix is marine-air corrosion at cable-line end-fittings and eyebolt fixings on the harbour and seafront buildings, weather-driven finish degradation, and listed-building consent constraints on any replacement specification in the conservation area.
+On the exposed harbour and seafront roofs we record condition anchor by anchor — each defect photographed, located on the roof plan, and assessed against the manufacturer’s repair specification, or against the British Standard for that system type where the manufacturer is unknown or the system is older than the current standards.
+The findings come together as a single written compliance pack that meets internal H&S review, external insurer scrutiny, and any incoming audit in one record.

 Areas of Whitstable we regularly attend